jneem/jekyll-now/_posts/tikz/pijul.md

 ```

 That's right: pijul interpreted the `>>>>>>>>>` part (but not `<<<<<<<<<`) as
 a line of actual content!
+This specific case is a [bug](TODO) in pijul, and
+so it might eventually be fixed.
+I'd still recommend against trying to edit
+digles in non-trivial ways;

-All in all, it's better to avoid working with dagles yourself; leave that to
+leave that to
 pijul's internals.
 Like [cockroaches](http://www.livescience.com/33995-cockroaches.html),
-dagles are important for the ecosystem as a whole, but you should still flatten them
+digles are important for the ecosystem as a whole, but you should still flatten them
 as soon as they appear.

 # Conclusion